utiasDSL/lsy_drone_racing/docs/challenge/simulation.rst

      - Sim2real transfer

 .. note::
    "Rand.
-Between Episodes" (governed by argument `reseed_on_reset`) determines whether randomized properties and positions vary or are kept constant (by re-seeding the random number generator on each `env.reset()`) across episodes.
+Between Episodes" (governed by argument `random_resets`) determines whether randomized properties and positions vary or are kept constant (by re-seeding the random number generator on each `env.reset()`) across episodes.

 You may use the easier scenarios to develop and debug your controller.
 However, the final evaluation will be on the hardest scenario (Level 3).